dmathern86/SUSECON24-HANDS_ON_LAB-1331/instructions.md

-# Installing the Kubernetes application
+# Step 1 - Installing the Kubernetes application
 1. Login into your victim machine via ssh with username and passwort
 2. Switch to into the yaml directory
 ```